Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Lakeside Nature Discovery Camp (6-10 yrs.)

 (6-10 yrs.)
 Campers enjoy guided nature hikes, crafts, fishing and boat rides (if available).
 Shaded trails and lakefronts are perfect settings for exploring creatures and plants that live in our streams, lakes and forests.
 Bring lunch, snack and water bottle.
 Lake Accotink meets at the large shelter by marina.
 Camps run rain or shine.
 Contact park for details on extreme weather days.
-No camp June 19 and July 4.
-Once registered, download camp forms from website.
+No camp July 3.

 Now Displaying page 1 Of 2 Results.
 Next